Credentials in Qntrl | Qntrl | Bridge | Online Help

 In Qntrl, a Connection, can be created and used in Deluge integration tasks or custom functions, to enable users to interact with their chosen service.
 Connection is based on OAuth 2.0 and acts as a way of login to a service.
 This type of credential can store the details of a connection, to facilitate the execution of webhooks of any application.

-• OAuth Connection: Input the Connection Link Name of the Connections.
+• OAuth Connection: Link Name of an existing Connection.

 SSH

 SSH credentials are used to connect UNIX and Linux devices securely and execute commands over the Secure Shell (SSH) protocol.
-SSH Credentials created here are used in Bridge and Circuit.
-The below details are required to create a SSH credential.
+SSH Credentials created here are used in Bridge and Circuit

 Powershell